-Prediabetes was defined according to the definition of American Diabetes Association.
+Prediabetes was defined according to the definition of the American Diabetes Association.
 Accordingly, subjects with 100 ≤ FPG < 126 mg/dL or HbA1C ≥ 6.5% or 2-h oral glucose test tolerance (2h-OGTT) ≥ 200 mg/dL were defined as being prediabetic[19].
 Normal weight and overweight/obese were defined as BMI < 25 and ≥ 25 kg/m2, respectively.
-Metabolic unhealthy was defined as the presence of at least one component of the following criteria: (1) elevated blood pressure (systolic blood pressure ≥ 130 mmHg or diastolic blood pressure ≥ 85 mmHg); (2) low HDL-C concentration (< 50 mg/dl in women and < 40 mg/dL in men); and (3) high serum TG (≥ 150 mg/dL)[22].
+Metabolic unhealthy was defined as the presence of at least one component of the following criteria: (1) elevated blood pressure (systolic blood pressure ≥ 130 mmHg or diastolic blood pressure ≥ 85 mmHg); (2) low HDL-C concentration (< 50 mg/dL in women and < 40 mg/dL in men); and (3) high serum TG (≥ 150 mg/dL)[22].

 Statistical analysis

-Participants were categorized into 4 metabolic/obesity phenotypes categories.
-Normal distribution of quantitative data was tested using Kolmogrov-Smirnov test and Q-Q plot.
+Participants were categorized into four metabolic/obesity phenotypes categories.
+Normal distribution of quantitative data was tested using the Kolmogrov-Smirnov test and Q-Q plot.
 Data were reported as mean ± SE or percentage for continuous and categorical variables, respectively.
-The association between categorical variables was examined using chi-square test.
+The association between categorical variables was examined using the chi-square test.
 Between groups differences for quantitative variables were evaluated using Analysis of variance (ANOVA).

-Event-free rates were estimated using the Kaplan-Meier method, and the differences between survival curves for all metabolic/obesity phenotypes at the end of follow-up were compared by using log-rank test.
-Hazard ratios (HRs) and 95%Cis for developing prediabetes were calculated using univariate and multivariate Cox proportional hazards regression models.
-Crude model included only metabolic/obesity phenotypes, and model 1 was adjusted for age, sex, smoking and physical activity as possible confounding factors.
+Event-free rates were estimated using the Kaplan-Meier method, and the differences between survival curves for all metabolic/obesity phenotypes at the end of follow-up were compared by using the log-rank test.
+Hazard ratios (HRs) and 95% confidence intervals (CIs) for developing prediabetes were calculated using univariate and multivariate Cox proportional hazards regression models.
+The crude model included only the metabolic/obesity phenotypes, and model 1 was adjusted for age, sex, smoking and physical activity as possible confounding factors.
 Statistical analyses were performed using statistical package for social science (SPSS version 16, SPSS, Inc., IL, United States).

 RESULTS

 Baseline characteristics of the study population across the metabolic/obesity phenotypes are shown in Table 1.
 Of the 1741 subjects with normal glucose tolerance at baseline, 274 persons (15.7%) were MHNW.
 The most and least prevalent phenotypes were MHO (48.4%) and MUNW (4.1%), respectively.
-Normal weight groups, either metabolically healthy or unhealthy, were more probably to be male and highly educated.
+Normal weight groups, either metabolically healthy or unhealthy, were more likely to be male and highly educated.
 In both normal weight and overweight/obese groups, the means of age, weight, BMI, WC, HC and WHR were higher in metabolically unhealthy subjects than metabolically healthy subjects.
 Similar results were also observed for biochemical tests, including blood sugar-30 -60 and-120 min, lipid profile (TG, TC, HDL-C, LDL-C), SBP and DBP.
 FPG and HbA1c were not significantly different across the metabolic/obesity phenotypes.
-Physical activity level and smoking were not significantly different across metabolic/obesity phenotypes.
+Physical activity level and smoking were not significantly different across the metabolic/obesity phenotypes.